-Principal investigators: Prof. Dr. Andreas Hepp (ZeMKI, University of Bremen), Prof. Dr. Andreas Breiter (ifib, University of Bremen) and PD Dr. Wiebke Loosen (Hans-Bredow-Institute)
+Principal investigators: Prof. Dr. Andreas Hepp (ZeMKI, University of Bremen), Prof. Dr. Andreas Breiter (ifib, University of Bremen) and Prof. Dr. Wiebke Loosen (Hans-Bredow-Institute)

 Supported by the Federal Ministry of Education and Research (BMBF)

-In developing the app, it is intended to work closely with the news media and digital economy in the metropolitan region of Bremen, the city and municipal administrations, district advisory councils as well as political parties and associations active in the city and its environs, as well as with other local collectives such as sports clubs, (neighborhood) initiatives, art associations/initiatives, social movements with a local relevance or religious communities.
-This co-creation approach involves empirical findings and insights as well as expectations and wishes of future users in the entire software development process from the very beginning.
+The development process of the app was carried out in collaboration with different stakeholders of the public city sphere: the media and digital economy in the metropolitan area of Bremen, the city and municipal administrations, the cities advisory council, political parties and associations as well as other local collectives like sports clubs, (neighbourhood-)initiatives, art clubs, locally rooted social movements or religious communities.
+Through this co-creation approach empirical findings as well as expectations and wishes of future users were integrated in the whole process of software development from the beginning.
+This process enabled the researchers to explore the wide range of possibilities for innovative software development and can give impulse to how such software could generally be created in the future.

 - Heise, Nele/Loosen, Wiebke/Reimer, Julius/Schmidt, Jan-Hinrik (2014): Including the audience.
 Comparing the attitudes and expectations of journalists and users towards participation in German TV news journalism.
 In: Journalism Studies, 15(4), 411–430.
 DOI:10.1080/1461670X.2013.831232.